Camping at Glas-Denbury

 SELF CARE – Long waking hours, dancing and summer sun will make you thirsty.
 Please don’t forget to drink lots of water!
 Drinking water is available at all bars.
 Please know your limits and those of your friends and take care as alcohol can be lethal.
 Remember to wash your hands as infection can spread quickly on a festival site – especially before eating.
 Remember to bring and use sun cream – even with clouds the suns harmful rays can get to your skin.
 Wear hats – the whackier the better as we are at a festival after all!
 Protect your ears and wear ear protection if you are planning on getting up close to the speakers and remember babies and children’s ears are far more delicate so bring ear protection for them.
-The information desk will have earplus available free of charge if you need them and the first aid units on site are there to assist you with any concerns.
+Event control supply earplugs free of charge if you need them and the first aid units on site are there to assist you with any concerns.